Salman Agah: Career

 Embracing his entrepreneurial spirit, Agah co-founded The Academy of Skateboarding.
 Specializing in staff development, training, team building, and video production for the skateboard industry, Agah consulted and developed programs for city and private skateparks.
 The Academy's clients included Vans, Element, Woodward Skate Camps, and various cities in Central and Southern California.

 In 2003, Agah established The Skaterade Beverage Co., an internationally distributed functional refreshment specially formulated for skateboarders.
 Collaborating with artist Shepard Fairey on the package design, Agah acted as President and Managing Director, overseeing sales and promotional marketing, creative direction, production, and warehouse and inventory management.
 Soon after, he developed Icelounge.com, the very first action sports driven social network, and Skatecoverage.com, a skateboarding media monitoring service.

 In 2007, Agah teamed up with skateboard photographer, Mike Ballard, to form SkateBook, a quarterly, hard-bound 350+ page coffee table book featuring skateboarding’s iconic moments, individuals, events, eras and brands.
 They produced and published four acclaimed, limited-edition books before Agah left the company in January 2009.
 From 2009-2011, Agah worked as director of business development at The Berrics, alongside Steve Berra and Eric Koston.

 Agah was inducted into the Skateboarding Hall of Fame in 2022.

 Agah is the founder and owner of the globally recognized brand, Pizzanista!.
-Pizzanista!’s flagship store is located in the Arts District of downtown Los Angeles.
+Its flagship store is located in the Arts District of downtown Los Angeles.
 Agah expanded globally with locations abroad in both Tokyo, Japan, and Seoul, South Korea.
-He launched his second location in Los Angeles; Pizzanista!
+He launched his second location in the Los Angeles area; Pizzanista!
 San Marino in 2022.